ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 ### License model
 {: #f5_ordering-config-license-model}

-The license model for F5 on {{site.data.keyword.cloud_notm}} service offers the following options:
+The license model for F5 BIG-IP offers the following options:
 <dl class="dl">
         <dt class="dt dlterm">Good</dt>
         <dd class="dd">This offer uses the BIG-IP Local Traffic Manager™ (LTM) VE, operating as a full-proxy architecture, to provide intelligent local traffic management, complete SSL traffic visibility, and analytics and health monitoring to ensure that application servers are always available to your users.</dd>